-Despite the market disruption in late 2016, last year was a successful one for NASLEF members.
-NASLEF members raised over $1,180,900 to finance the development of 11,728 homes in communities all across America.
+Despite the market disruption since late 2016, last year was successful for NASLEF members.
+NASLEF members raised over $1 B to finance the development of approximately 10,000 homes in communities all across America.
 The 12 NASLEF organizations are active in 41 states where our leadership in affordable housing advocacy, connection with community organizations, and knowledge of local markets creates high quality, strategic community investments, especially in underserved markets.

-We had a wonderful conference last fall in Portland, Maine hosted by the Northern New England Housing Investment Fund and look forward to our 2017 conference in Indianapolis, Indiana hosted by Cinnaire.
+We had a wonderful conference last fall in Indianapolis hosted by Cinnaire and look forward to our 2018 conference in Boston hosted by the Massachusetts Housing Investment Fund.

-Over the years NASLEF members have grown, diversified and found new ways to serve their development and investment partners, residents and communities.
+Over the years, NASLEF members have grown, diversified and found new ways to serve their development and investment partners, residents and communities.
 New Market Tax Credits, loan products, enhanced technical assistance and training and philanthropic grants are just some of the expanded services members offer.
-And each organization is actively engaged in state and local housing and community development initiatives.
+Additionally, each organization is actively engaged in state and local housing and community development initiatives.

 Collectively NASLEF members represent about 10% of the national Housing Credit market, having raised and invested nearly $14.5B in affordable housing and $1.2B in other community and economic developments.
 While much has been accomplished, significant challenges remain.
 We continue to lose affordable housing from our nation’s stock at a time when more than one in four renter households in the U.S. – roughly 11 million – spends more than half of their income on rent, leaving too little for other necessities like food, medical care, and transportation.